paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 A prior section 403 of Pub.
 L. 93–288 was renumbered section 407 by Pub.
 L. 100–707 and is classified to [section 5173 of this title](./chapter-068-disaster-relief.md#section-5173).

 #### Amendments
+2018—Subsec. (a)(3)(J).
+Pub.
+L. 115–254 struck out subpar.
+(J) added by Pub.
+L. 109–308, which was identical to subpar.
+(J) added by Pub.
+L. 109–295.
+See 2006 Amendment note below.

 2013—Subsec. (d).
 Pub.
 L. 113–2 added subsec. (d).

 2006—Subsec. (a)(2), (3)(B).
 Pub.
 L. 109–295, § 689(b)(1), (2)(A), inserted “durable medical equipment,” after “medicine”.

 Subsec. (a)(3)(J).
 Pub.
 L. 109–295, § 689(b)(2)(B)–(D), and Pub.
 L. 109–308 amended par.
-(3) identically, adding subpar.
+(3) by adding identical subpars.
 (J).

+#### Effective Date of 2018 Amendment
+Amendment by Pub.
+L. 115–254 applicable to each major disaster and emergency declared by the President on or after Aug.
+1, 2017, and authorities provided under div.
+D of Pub.
+L. 115–254 applicable to each major disaster and emergency declared by the President on or after Jan.
+1, 2016, except as otherwise provided, see section 1202 of Pub.
+L. 115–254, set out as a note under [section 5121 of this title](./chapter-068-disaster-relief.md#section-5121).

 <a id="section-5170c"></a>
 ## § 5170c.
 Hazard mitigation
-**(a) In general** The President may contribute up to 75 percent of the cost of hazard mitigation measures which the President has determined are cost-effective and which substantially reduce the risk of future damage, hardship, loss, or suffering in any area affected by a major disaster.
+**(a) In general** The President may contribute up to 75 percent of the cost of hazard mitigation measures which the President has determined are cost effective and which substantially reduce the risk of, or increase resilience to, future damage, hardship, loss, or suffering in any area affected by a major disaster.
 Such measures shall be identified following the evaluation of natural hazards under [section 5165 of this title](./chapter-068-disaster-relief.md#section-5165) and shall be subject to approval by the President.
-Subject to [section 5165 of this title](./chapter-068-disaster-relief.md#section-5165), the total of contributions under this section for a major disaster shall not exceed 15 percent for amounts not more than $2,000,000,000, 10 percent for amounts of more than $2,000,000,000 and not more than $10,000,000,000, and 7.5 percent on amounts of more than $10,000,000,000 and not more than $35,333,000,000 of the estimated aggregate amount of grants to be made (less any associated administrative costs) under this chapter with respect to the major disaster.
+Subject to [section 5165 of this title](./chapter-068-disaster-relief.md#section-5165), the total of contributions under this section for a major disaster or event under [section 5187 of this title](./chapter-068-disaster-relief.md#section-5187) shall not exceed 15 percent for amounts not more than $2,000,000,000, 10 percent for amounts of more than $2,000,000,000 and not more than $10,000,000,000, and 7.5 percent on amounts of more than $10,000,000,000 and not more than $35,333,000,000 of the estimated aggregate amount of grants to be made (less any associated administrative costs) under this chapter with respect to the major disaster or event under [section 5187 of this title](./chapter-068-disaster-relief.md#section-5187).

 **(b) Property acquisition and relocation assistance**